nl231/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   Dates for Your Course`.
 * Review the grading policy, and set a grace period for homework assignment due dates.
 See :ref:`Establish a Grading Policy`.
+* Confirm that any optional features that you want your course to include, such as cohorted discussions, are enabled and configured.
+See :ref:`Cohorted Discussions`.

 **Review First Week Content**